top of page

 The cause of much recent hype, Albania has soared in popularity!
 Instagram reels have been blowing up showing the clearest waters, the most beautiful beaches - and basically dubbing Albania the Maldives of Europe.
 And whilst eager Instagrammers have been flocking to the Riviera in search of the perfect coastline, let's not forget that the country has so many other diverse and rich experiences to offer: historic towns, winding roads, epic mountain scenery and much more.
 Read on below for a guide of the best things to do in Albania!

-A cow standing in the middle of the road in Valbona valley with mountains in the background
+A cow standing in the middle of the road in Valbona valley in Albania with mountains in the background

 Welcome party in Valbona Valley